 I will puke my guts out until I am severely dehydrated and end up in the E.R., in much worse pain.

 Once in awhile I get lucky and it works, without causing any puking or breathing problems.
-I will only try this if I'm an inpatient at the hospital and being monitored.
+I will only try this if I'm at the hospital and being monitored.
 Otherwise, it's not worth the risk

 This means I've had plenty of times when I've had to practice pain management without any medications at all.
 After this last episode, a friend asked if I would share some of the techniques which have worked for me.
 I don't guarantee they will work for anyone else.
 Everyone's systems are unique and there isn't an easy answer, but this is what I do: